 Digital products and services are often impacted by invisible-to-the-user business rules or processes.
 UX practitioners have a responsibility to customers to challenge any that negatively impact their experience.
 UX design is customer advocacy that originates from attempts to solve digital problems.

-The essential user research that goes into designing a delightful user experience then has the unique possibility to influence other areas of business.
+The essential user research that goes into designing a delightful user experience vs usability then has the unique possibility to influence other areas of business.
 Which could, in a way, turn you into an all-star employee!

 Measuring User Experience vs Usability